pitchpoint-solutions/docs.pitchpointsolutions.io/_developer_guides/orders/SSAForm89ECBSV.md

 For further explanation of required mandatory fields and their meanings, refer to [IRS8821 Transcript API Reference](/api/order/order_irs8821transcript)

-#### Example Individual request
+#### Example EIN has been pre-configured
-The following example orders a W-2 - Employee Earnings transcript for an individual for the years 2023, 2022, and 2021.
+The following example assumes that the EIN has already been configured on the product.
+It orders a SSAForm89ECBSV for an individual.